bkoz/documentum/README.md

 # How I deployed OpenText Documentum on OpenShift
-## This represents my notes from a project but is not a supported document from Red Hat, Inc.
+## This represents my notes from a project and is not a supported document from Red Hat, Inc. or OpenText.
 ### Creating the OpenShift project
 ```oc new-project documentum```